 Respect: We operate with respect for partners, cultures, traditions and Indigenous knowledge systems.

 Collaboration and reciprocity: We strive to build authentic, sustained and mutually beneficial collaborations and partnerships.

 Co-production: We prioritize co-developing actionable science, underpinned by authentic partnerships.

 Inclusivity: Justice, diversity, equity and inclusion are central to our work.

 Scientific integrity: We believe that science plays a critical role in the development of lasting climate solutions.

 Commitment: We are committed to seeking nature-based solutions* to climate adaptation challenges, for the future wellbeing of our interconnected ecosystems, cultures, and communities.

 *Nature-based solutions are actions to protect, sustainably manage, and restore natural and modified ecosystems that address societal challenges effectively and adaptively, simultaneously providing human well-being and biodiversity benefits.

 SOUTHWEST CLIMATE ADAPTATION SCIENCE CENTER REGION

 The Southwest region formally comprises the states of Arizona, California, Nevada, and Utah.
-However, because the Southwest is heavily dependent on the Colorado River Basin, the SW CASC also addresses the upper Colorado River basin, particularly with respect to direct and indirect effects of climate change and management on water delivery to the lower basin.
+The Colorado River Basin plays a large role in the ecosystems, water resources, and economic health of the SW CASC region.
+SW CASC activities also encompass parts of the upper Colorado River basin, particularly with respect to direct and indirect effects of climate change and river management on water delivery to the lower basin.